nape662/GravityGame/README.md

-# C-Users-peter-Documents-0_PYfiles-Dinosaur
+All files to same directory
 Launch gravity.py
-All files to same directory first